Destination Guide

 ~24 km from Mahabaleshwar

 The famous fort where Shivaji Maharaj met Afzal Khan.
-A moderate trek with incredible views.
-Only attempt if you have time and energy — it adds 2-3 hours to your trip.
+A moderate trek with sweeping views.
+Only attempt if you have time and energy, since it adds 2-3 hours to your trip.

 Need a Cab to Panchgani?